VesuviusVenox/Beta-Recrafted-Archive/README.md

 * Extended progression with a new tier beyond diamond: Obsidian tools.
 Obtained by using resources from all three dimensions (this is a scrapped idea from Minecraft Infinite)
 * Improved vanilla biomes
 * More building blocks such as stone bricks, additional wood, slab and stair variants etc.
-* "Sprinting" by drinking milk
+* Temporary speed boost by drinking milk
 * Beta 1.8 bows.
 The original bows have been reworked as a new bow type, obsidian bow, which also shoots flaming arrows.